Mini Chocolate Bundt Cakes

 I love all Bundt cakes – you must try my pumpkin Bundt and Jamaican rum cake – but, unsurprisingly to those who know how much I love mini cupcakes, these chocolate ones are my favorites.
 You bake them in a special pan [paid link] that makes six at a time so they are totally perfect for sharing.
 Everyone loves getting their own personal cake!

 Ingredients and Tools

 The cheesecake component is cream cheese-based; make sure your cream cheese is at room temperature before starting.

-Most Bundt cakes, including this one, call for buttermilk.
+Most Bundt cakes, including this recipe, call for buttermilk.
 If you don’t have any, you can make buttermilk by placing 1 1/2 teaspoons of white vinegar in a liquid measuring cup and then adding milk to the 1/2 cup line.
 Let it sit for ten minutes before using it.

-I used to think that to get a perfect drip glaze, the glaze should be really thin and drippy.
+I used to think that, to get a perfect drip glaze, the glaze should be really thin and drippy.
 I was wrong!
 Your glaze should be nice and thick.

 Pipe a thick ring of glaze onto the top of each cake.